 Renowned and reputable brands have the advantage of not having to spend a lot of money on hiring costs.
 Instead, they can leverage the luxury of inbound marketing strategy, which creates a natural influx of candidates.
 These job applicants are already familiar with your brand, and they want to belong to it, which is why they will send their job applications even if you don't have open job positions.

 That also alleviates your hiring efforts when it comes to the time needed to identify top talents because they will come themselves.
 All these benefits can also ensure being ahead of the competition.

-3. Internal brand ambassadors
+#3.
+Internal brand ambassadors

 A successful and profitable brand nurtures brand ambassadors among employees, which means positive word-of-mouth.
 These employees will share their good experiences and opinions about the company, which results in referrals boost.
 Hires will talk about your business, which reduces your overall marketing costs and increases brand awareness.

 #4.
 Enhanced employee engagement

 Motivation is one of productivity's pillars, and that means growth in revenues and the company's performance.
 That also leads to business stability, which creates a domino effect - it attracts new potential candidates, and it makes the current ones feel secure.

 Employer branding represents the core values and identity of a company.
 Employers must learn the best practices that can help them convey their message and values to attract the most compatible talents.